-A person is guilty of non-support of a child in the first degree when:

-- 1. (a) being a parent, guardian or other person legally charged with the care or custody of a child less than sixteen years old, he or she fails or refuses without lawful excuse to provide support for such child [when he or she is able to do so]; or - (b) being a parent, guardian or other person obligated to make child support payments by an order of child support entered by a court of competent jurisdiction for a child less than eighteen years old, he or she fails or refuses without lawful excuse to provide support for such child [when he or she is able to do so]; and - 2. he or she has previously been convicted in the preceding five years of a [grime defined in] violation of section 260.05 of this article or [a crime defined by the provisions] of this section. - In any prosecution under this section, it is an affirmative defense that the defendant is unable to provide support for the child.
-Provided that nothing in this paragraph shall constitute a defense to a prosecution for or preclude conviction of the offense defined in this section where the defendant becomes unable to provide support when, though employable, he or she voluntarily terminates his or her employment, voluntarily reduces his or her earning capacity, or fails to diligently seek employment. - 29 Non-support of a child in the first degree is a class E felony. - 30 § 3.
+A person is guilty of non-support of a child in the first degree when: 1. (a) being a parent, guardian or other person legally charged with the gare are guarded of a shild legg than give on years old he or she - the care or custody of a child less than sixteen years old, he or she fails or refuses without lawful excuse to provide support for such child [when he or she is able to do so]; or - (b) being a parent, guardian or other person obligated to make child support payments by an order of child support entered by a court of competent jurisdiction for a child less than eighteen years old, he or she fails or refuses without lawful excuse to provide support for such child [when he or she is able to do so]; and - 2. he or she has previously been convicted in the preceding five years of a [$\frac{\text{crime defined in}}{\text{or}}$] $\frac{\text{violation of}}{\text{of this article}}$ or [$\frac{\text{a crime defined by the provisions}}{\text{of this section}}$] In any prosecution under this section, it is an affirmative defense that the defendant is unable to provide support for the child.
+Provided that nothing in this paragraph shall constitute a defense to a prosecution for or preclude conviction of the offense defined in this section where the defendant becomes unable to provide support when, though employable, he or she voluntarily terminates his or her employment, voluntarily reduces his or her earning capacity, or fails to diligently seek employment. - Non-support of a child in the first degree is a class E felony. - 30 § 3.
 This act shall take effect on the first of November next succeed-31 ing the date on which it shall have become a law.